Honours Programme Master

 This 15 ECTS part you can put together yourself in consultation with your supervisor/coach.
 For example, you might work on a business-oriented assignment or engage in a research project.
 Or maybe want to broaden your academic development by taking part in a multi-disciplinary project at TU Delft or elsewhere.
 You can also choose a number of extra elective courses.

 You can use the individual component for more intensive or extensive studies.
 A coach will support you in working out the details of your programme.
-At the faculty of Technology, Policy and Management, your coach will usually be the Director of Studies of the Master’s programme you are following.
+At the faculty of Technology, Policy and Management, your coach will usually be the Faculty Honours Coordinator.

 HPM-students from the TU Delft will form a community in order to establish and build a network with other outstanding students, scientists and leading figures from the business community.